-The combination of over 2,000 generals, militia, and Cuban intelligence officers have solidified Maduro’s rule – for now — and made defections difficult.
+Create Space for Defectors: The combination of over 2,000 generals, militia, and Cuban intelligence officers have solidified Maduro’s rule – for now — and made defections difficult.
 For Venezuelans unsure of whom they can trust, the path to defection is fraught and narrow, particularly for the military.
 The Trump administration’s policy toward Venezuela thus far has done nothing to sway would-be defectors toward the risky choice.
 Defectors – if they can even make it out of Venezuela – risk any family remaining in Venezuela being intimidated, attacked, or arrested.

 In order to encourage defections, financial incentives may help incentivize a shift.
 For the immediate term, these could include payments accompanied by opportunities for safe relocation for the military members and their families.
 For the medium- to long-term, the interim government could undercut Maduro’s financial support to the military with legitimate career opportunities and guaranteed revenue streams under a transition government.
 Such incentives could include income from PdVSA to facilitate domestic support for transitioning the energy company’s assets.
 While this may be viewed as a difficult sell to many Venezuelans who saw the military pilfer Venezuela’s domestic resources, it would tie the military’s future income to the shift of legitimate control and effective operation of PdVSA under the interim government.
 It would also capitalize on the military’s role as the protector of Venezuela and its natural resources in order to solidify its economic future.